Spencer Rice

 Spencer Nolan "Spenny" Rice (born March 29, 1963) is a Canadian screenwriter, filmmaker and television personality.
 He was the co-star of the reality comedy series Kenny vs. Spenny along with Kenny Hotz.

 Personal life

 Rice was born to a secular Jewish family, the only son of Vincent Wayne Rice and Corrine Rice.

 Rice attended Crescent School, a Toronto boys' independent school, for elementary school and then went to high school at Forest Hill Collegiate Institute.
+Rice was also somewhat known in certain circles for the minor circumference of the upper part of his head.
 Rice studied film studies at Glendon College, York University in Toronto.
 Growing up, Rice played hockey for his high school.